Pacer: Comprehensive Network Side-Channel Mitigation in the Cloud: Related work

 \if 0 Finally, none of the systems described above defend against interference between the shaping component (enforcement) and the rest of the application stack, which is required in our context (\S\ref{sec:design}).
 Hence, they would allow for potential leaks if integrated directly within the Cloud host. \fi

-\textbf{(c) Predictive mitigation.~} Predictive mitigation~\cite{askarov2010, zhang2011predinteractive} mitigates network timing side channels and covert channels in a threat model where the adversary is a legitimate (or authenticated) client of the victim who has been compromised.
-Here, the adversary can always distinguish real packets from dummies, so predictive mitigation cannot avoid a leak when the application is delayed in producing a packet before a scheduled transmission.
-The schedule is then {\em adjusted} to reduce chances of a leak in the future.
-In {\sys}, the threat is from a colocated tenant or a network adversary that cannot compromise (or authenticate as) legitimate clients of the victim.
-Hence, {\sys} can send a dummy packet when the application is delayed.
-This prevents leaks completely.
-Both {\sys} and predictive mitigation partition application workloads based on public inputs and compute a traffic shape for each partition ahead of time.
-However, a bad shape leaks information in predictive mitigation, but only affects performance in {\sys}
+\textbf{(c) Predictive mitigation.~} Predictive mitigation~\cite{askarov2010, zhang2011predinteractive} mitigates network timing side-channel and covert channel leaks to an adversary who has compromised or authenticated as a legitimate client of the victim.
+Here, the adversary can distinguish real packets from dummies, so predictive mitigation cannot avoid a leak when the application fails to produce a packet in time for a scheduled transmission.
+In {\sys}, the threat is from an adversary that only observes network traffic but does not communicate with the victim.
+Hence, {\sys} can hide application delays by sending dummy packets.
+Both predictive mitigation and {\sys} partition application workloads based on public inputs and precompute a traffic shape for each partition.
+However, a bad shape leaks information in predictive mitigation, but only affects performance in {\sys}.

 \if 0 \textbf{(c) Predictive mitigation.~} Predictive mitigation~\cite{askarov2010, zhang2011predinteractive} mitigates network timing side channels and covert channels, but in a threat model fundamentally different from {\sys}'s.
 In predictive mitigation the threat is from legitimate (or authenticated) clients of the victim who may have been compromised.
 In this setting, the adversary can always distinguish real packets from dummy packets, so predictive mitigation does not rely on dummies for traffic shaping.
 Instead, it incurs a leak (upto 1 bit) whenever the application does not provide a packet before a scheduled transmission.
 The schedule is then {\em adjusted} using a prediction algorithm (based only on public inputs) to reduce the chances of a leak in the future.
 In {\sys}, the threat is from a colocated tenant or a network adversary that cannot compromise (or authenticate as) legitimate clients of the victim.
 Hence, {\sys} can send a dummy packet when the application does not provide a real packet before a scheduled transmission.
 This prevents leaks completely.